-Many students know that they want to study abroad but are not quite sure when, where, what or how to study abroad.
-Below are some questions to help you define your goals and narrow down what study abroad program(s) will work best for you.
+Many students know that they want to study abroad but are not quite sure when, where, what or how to begin exploring the opportunities available to them.
+Below are some questions to help you define your goals and identify those study abroad program(s) that will work best for you.

 - Have you discussed studying abroad with your academic advisor at KU?